Appealing to the Administrative Review Tribunal

 It may also include evidence from medical practitioners, your employer and other witnesses.

-Decision of the Administrative Appeals Tribunal
+Decision of the Administrative Review Tribunal

-Implementing Administrative Appeals Tribunal decisions
+Implementing Administrative Review Tribunal decisions

-Your Claims Manager or your legal representative can help you with the below process.
+Your claims manager or your legal representative can help you with the below process.

 Getting started—required information